Read up on insurance fraud – top targets, legal regulative, and penalties, all the way to celebrity involvement – for a better grasp on this crime.

 Just a reminder: the policyholder isn’t always the bad guy in these insurance fraud cases.
 Very often, prospective policyholders can actually become victims of scams by nonexistent “insurance company reps.”
 These scammers can act like agents selling insurance, and after a couple of payments from their victims, they’ll run off with the cash instead of providing them with coverage.
 Worst-case scenario, this isn’t discovered until you really need insurance coverage.

-Health coverage isn’t something you should play with, so make sure to keep a lookout for any scams that could potentially threaten your health insurance.
+Your health coverage isn’t something you should play with, so make sure to keep a lookout for any scams that could potentially threaten your health insurance.
 In most cases, it’s the actual medical care provider that attempts to scam their way to some extra cash by billing all sorts of activities, even though the policyholders themselves are just as likely to attempt something similar.

 One fairly common insurance fraud in health care includes billing for services that haven’t been provided or were only scarcely administered.
 A continuation of this is billing for services that aren’t covered or providing a completely incorrect diagnosis just to collect a bigger reimbursement.
 Health providers may also prescribe unnecessary medications.
 And misrepresenting dates or the health service location or provider are other forms of fraud.

-Cars are a big responsibility, and having the proper insurance to cover for some of the major expenses is quite a relief.
+Cars are a big responsibility, and having the proper car insurance to cover for some of the major expenses is quite a relief.
 However, it’s completely wrong to abuse these benefits by intentionally damaging your vehicle, hiding it, or even selling it just to claim you’ve been a victim of theft, vandalism, or something else.
 Policyholders may also falsely register a vehicle—they lie about the place of registration or go miles away to register it in a better state, county, or neighborhood.

 This type of fraud crime is all the more notable among repair shops.
 They’re often known to exaggerate the price for fixing a car, often by billing parts and services that weren’t even included in the process.
 Other times, they use cheaper, lower-quality, or second-hand parts, all the while billing for high-cost ones.
 A faulty airbag or a windshield replacement are common examples, with mechanics risking people’s lives just to get a higher profit margin.